Main Policy Content

 A reservation is required for all events.
 Only the Libraries’ faculty and staff can request reservations.
 Groups external to the Libraries must obtain a sponsorship from a Libraries liaison.

-All reservations must have approval from the Libraries’ Dean Administrative Office.
+All reservations must have approval from the Libraries’ Dean’s Administrative Office.
 A request can be denied if the event is being planned at a time disruptive to students, the primary users.

 A 25Live organizer manages use of the room.
 For questions, contact the Dean's Administrative Office (814-865-0401).
-While the Libraries try to accommodate as many room-use requests as possible, requests may be denied based on the above listed priorities.
+While the Libraries tries to accommodate as many room-use requests as possible, requests may be denied based on the above listed priorities.
+A black-out is placed on the room during the spring and fall semesters.
+If you have a special request, please reach out to the Dean’s Administrative Office.

 Requests for an evening or weekend event will be considered only if a University Libraries administrator, faculty member or qualified staff member can be present during hours after normal closing time (5:00 p.m.).